UIdaho-Wintergreen/Greenhouse-Controller/README.md

 pip3 install gspread
 pip3 install --upgrade google-api-python-client oauth2client
 ```
+To get full saturation/ zero saturation values for soil sensor in config_sensors.json, use code specific to your sensor type.
+For capacitive soil moisture sensors v1.2, calibration code to get those values is in SensorTests/soil_sensor_calib.py.

 Recommended configuration to set up MySQL database after entering in with sudo mysql –u –p :
 ```